geojupyter/workshop-open-source-geospatial/modules/01-working-in-jupyterhub/index.md

 ## Task: Clone the CryoCloud jupyterbook

-We will import the [workshop repository](https://github.com/geojupyter/workshop-open-source-geospatial.git).
+We will clone (e.g. make a local copy of) the [workshop repository](https://github.com/geojupyter/workshop-open-source-geospatial.git).

 To do this:
 1. Select the plus (`+`) sign above the `File Browser` to the left, which will bring up a `Launcher` window.